MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/gpt-v-dotnet.md

 ---
-title: 'Quickstart: Use GPT-4 Turbo with Vision on your images and videos with the Python SDK'
+title: 'Quickstart: Use GPT-4 Turbo with Vision on your images and videos with the .NET SDK'
 titleSuffix: Azure OpenAI
-description: Get started using the Azure OpenAI Python SDK to deploy and use the GPT-4 Turbo with Vision model.
+description: Get started using the Azure OpenAI .NET SDK to deploy and use the GPT-4 Turbo with Vision model.
 services: cognitive-services
 manager: nitinme
 ms.service: azure-ai-openai